 There are some exciting smoke effects making their way into the lighting systems for nightclubs market.
 Two of our favourites are the Chauvet Geyser and the Glaciator XStream.
 The Geyser is a CO2 style smoke effect that can be hung or mounted at any angle.
 It produces a 7ft high jet of smoke which can make a fantastic feature.
 The unit has an LED base to it so the jet of smoke can be in any colour imaginable and can also double as a flame effect.
 The Glaciator on the other hand is a high powered low fog device.

 In minutes the dancefloor can be completely covered by a foot of low lying fog.
 Put this together with people dancing and the effect will set you aside from other venues and give our clients something to talk about.

 Strobes and Lasers

 Our final effects to mention are strobe lights and lasers.
 Both of which have been around for years, but more recently, with the advances In LED technology have adapted and become even more effective.
 Lasers are now available in a whole range of colours and without the same safety concerns of their predecessors.
 Lasers can be used for simple controllable effects, or pre programmed laser shows that create, pictures, logos and writing.
 Systems can even cope with animation.

 This, coupled with haze, is another effect that can set a venue apart from the rest.
 Strobe lights too can now be purchased in LED form.
 There are many benefits to using LED source, but the key ones are the lower draw on the power, longer lamp life and they also pose less of a risk to people that suffer with epilepsy (although warnings must still be in place.)

 Below is an example install for a medium – large nightclub:

-If you would like to discuss sound & lighting systems for nightclubs as well as an extraordinary nightclub sound system, please contact Old Barn Audio.
+Would you like to discuss sound & lighting systems for nightclubs as well as an extraordinary nightclub sound system?
+Then lease contact Old Barn Audio.
 Either on +44(0) 1892 752246, by email or our contact form and someone will be in touch.